YuxuanLongBeyond/PCSC_2019_Data_Approx/README.md

 This project focuses on implementation of basic data fitting algorithms in C++, which involve four methods:
-1. Polynomial fitting
+1. Polynomial interpolation
-2. Linear piecewise polynomial fitting
+2. Linear piecewise polynomial interpolation
 3. Cubic spline
 4. Fourier interpolation

 ### Configuration
 The input parameters are defined in the configuration file in the folder *config*.
 An example config.txt is already included by default.
 New configuration file can be created, where its name can be passed to the main function as the first argument.